 - If an employee tracks their time in any way, including clocking in/out or paper timesheets, they must be reported with the actual days and hours worked.
 If an employee does not track their time in any way, they may be reported with scheduled days and hours. - The days worked in the first month of a contract must be reported. - Working any part of a day counts as one day. - If an employee transitions from an ineligible position to an eligible position (or vice versa) in the same month, and both positions fall under the same position code, then only report the days worked in the eligible position. - When reporting substitutes who are not TRS retirees, only report days worked.
-If a substitute is a TRS retiree, then report hours worked on the ER report.
+If a substitute is a TRS retiree, then report days and hours worked on the ER report. - Days worked for online courses should be reported in the same way that they would be reported for an in-person course. - o For example: If an in-person English 101 course meets three days per week, then the days worked per week for the online English 101 course would also be three.